AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/nbgrader-hints.rst

 to...

-You can equally move your test files around to a test, instructor-only exchange for your own testing.
-(Actually, this isn't even needed, you can just copy them directly, test, and put back in the ``submitted/`` directory.
+You can equally move your test files around to a test, instructor-only exchange for your own testing  (Actually, this isn't even needed, you can just copy them directly, test, and put back in the ``submitted/`` directory.
 But some people want more.
 So, from the jupyter terminal, we have made these extra aliases::